younesszs/O2O/README.md

 ### 2. **Estimates spillover effects**

-- Calculates the influence of one event type (online/offline) on the other.
+- Calculates the influence of one event type (online/offline) on the other and its corresponding 95% confidence interval.
-- Provides:
 - 95% confidence intervals for spillover effect estimates.
 - Decay rates and their 95% confidence intervals.
 - The percentage of events caused by the other type.

 ### 3. **Summarizes user activity**